 “I learned that the C in URC stands for ‘Challenge’ for a reason,” he said.
 “It is not so much about competing with the other teams as it is about the scientific community coming together to accept the challenge laid before it by the Mars Society.
 I honestly cannot wait to get back to work.”

-Apply to one of WSU North Puget Sound at Everett’s engineering programs (Mechanical Engineering or Electrical Engineering) for the chance to join the WSU Everett Engineering Club and the Mars Rover team!
+Apply to one of WSU Everett’s engineering programs (Mechanical Engineering, Electrical Engineering or Software Engineering) for the chance to join the WSU Everett Engineering Club and the Mars Rover team!